Bar Exam and MPRE Information & Requirements

-It is important to review the bar exam rules and requirements for any state in which you are considering taking the exam, as requirements vary significantly, and the admission requirements of some states may influence your 2L and 3L course selections.
-It is the student’s responsibility to understand and be aware of bar exam and admission requirements for their chosen jurisdiction.
-The information below is a resource, and cannot serve as a substitute for an applicant’s review of a jurisdiction’s rules and application to determine eligibility and admission requirements.
+Every law student is responsible for understanding and fulfilling the bar exam and admission requirements for their chosen jurisdiction(s).
+Jurisdictions’ requirements can vary significantly; and the admission requirements of some states may influence your 2L and 3L course selections.
+The information below provides helpful guidance, but it cannot serve as a substitute for an applicant’s review of a jurisdiction’s statutes, regulations and rules to determine eligibility and admission requirements.
+Please review your jurisdiction’s rules directly.

-The National Conference of Bar Examiners offers a useful resource guide online.
-The NCBE website also lists contact information for the agencies offering the bar examination in all fifty states and other U.S. jurisdictions.
-Please note that although the NCBE guide provides a helpful snapshot of bar exam requirements, it cannot reflect individual state or territory rule changes that occur after the guide’s annual publication date.
+The National Conference of Bar Examiners (NCBE) website lists contact information for the agencies responsible for offering the bar examination in all fifty states, as well as other U.S. jurisdictions.
+The NCBE also offers a useful bar admission resource guide.
+Please note that the NCBE guide does not reflect individual state or territory rule changes that occur after the guide’s annual publication date.

 - Register with the NCBE and sit for the Multistate Professional Responsibility Examination (MPRE), if the MPRE is required by your intended jurisdiction.